Blah-Blah-Dev/NodeJS/README.md

      GOOGLE_CLIENT_SECRET=your-google-client-secret
      ```

+5. Add your email as a test user

+  - In the OAuth Consent Screen menu, navigate to "Audience".
+  - Scroll down, and add your own email (yes yes, the one which owns this project) as a test user.

 ### 4. Generate the Refresh Token

 To allow the script to post comments on your behalf (without manual user intervention every time), you need a **Refresh Token**.